matt-little/hello-world/README.md

 # hello-world

-hi, this is matt. the github is like a new home to me
+Hi, this is Matt.
+I think the github is a new home to me.

-i am excited to add something new to it.
+I am so excited to add something new to it.